2026 Guide to Patient Scheduling at Radiology Centers

-However, finding the best practices to schedule your patients is difficult—it’s often a complex process involving technology, creativity, and experience.
+However, finding the best practices to schedule your patients is difficult; it’s often a complex process involving technology, creativity, and experience.
 And even after all that, you’ll have to go through a trial and error process to find what works best for your Radiology center.
-This process can be frustrating, time-consuming, and expensive.
+This process can be frustrating, time-consuming, not to mention expensive.

 Optimal outpatient appointment scheduling is a combination of tactics that allows your Radiology business to